danielperna84/hahomematic/.github/ISSUE_TEMPLATE/bug_report.md

 Language: english/german

-Make sure you have read the [documentation](https://github.com/danielperna84/custom_homematic#custom_homematic).
+Make sure you have read the documentation at https://github.com/danielperna84/custom_homematic#custom_homematic.

-Make sure you have read the [release notes](https://github.com/danielperna84/custom_homematic/releases).
+Make sure you have read the release notes at https://github.com/danielperna84/custom_homematic/releases.

 Make sure you are running the latest version of the custom_component (and Home Assistant) before reporting an issue.